zwq00000/docker-pg_dump/README.md

-annixa/pg_dump
+brunoluiz/pg_dump
 ================

 Docker image with pg_dump running as a cron task.
-Find the image, here: https://hub.docker.com/r/annixa/docker-pg_dump/
+Find the image, here: https://hub.docker.com/r/brunoluiz/pg_dump/.

+**⚠️ The actual container is using `pg_dump` from postgres 11**

 ## Usage